oktadev/universal-logout-spec/index.md

 ```

-### Logout Response
+### Logout response and response codes

-The response should indicate whether the logout request was successful, if the application is unable to log out the user, or if there is some other error.
-The response body is ignored by the caller, only the HTTP status code is used to indicate success or failure.
+The response should indicate whether the logout request was successful, if the app is unable to log the user out, or if there's some other error.
+Okta ignores the response body and uses only the HTTP status code to indicate success or failure.

-(See [Revocation Details](#revocation-details) below for more information on what needs to be revoked in order to be considered a success.)
+Note: See [Revocation Details](#revocation-details) for more information on what the app should revoke to consider the logout flow successful.

+#### 401 and 403

-Your application should first validate the request authentication, and return an error if the request is missing credentials or if the credentials are invalid.
-You can indicate this error with an HTTP `401` or `403` response code.
+Your app should first validate the request authentication, and then return an error if the request is missing credentials or if the credentials are invalid.
+Indicate this error with an HTTP `401` or `403` response code:

 * `401 Unauthorized` - The request was missing authentication or the authentication was invalid.
-* `403 Forbidden` - The provided authorization is insufficient to perform the requested operation, e.g. missing scope.
+* `403 Forbidden` - The provided authorization is insufficient to perform the requested operation, for example: missing scope.

+#### 400

-If the request was malformed, or includes a subject identifier of some other unrecognized type, your application can return HTTP `400`.
+If the request was malformed, or includes a subject identifier of an unrecognized type, your app can return HTTP `400`:

 * `400 Bad Request` - The request was malformed, contains invalid or unrecognized properties, or an unrecognized subject identifier type.

+#### 404

-Your application should look up the user identified by the subject identifier, and return `404` if the user was not found.
+Your app should look up the user identified by the subject identifier, and return `404` if the user isn't found:

-* `404 Not Found` - The user indicated by the subject identifier was not found.
+* `404 Not Found` - The user indicated by the subject identifier isn't found.

+#### 422

-At this point, your application should attempt to log out the user.
-If there is some reason this is not possible, your application can return HTTP `422`.
+At this point, your app should attempt to log the user out.
+If it's not possible, your app can return HTTP `422`:

 * `422 Unprocessable Content` - The application is unable to log out the user.

+#### 204

-If the logout request succeeded, your application returns HTTP `204`.
+If the logout request succeeds, your app returns HTTP `204`:

-* `204 No Content` - A `204` response indicates a successful request, and that the user will be logged out.
+* `204 No Content` - A `204` response indicates a successful request and that the user is logged out.

 <!--